Mobarakeh County

 Mobarakeh County (شهرستان مبارکه) is in Isfahan province, Iran.
 Its capital is the city of Mobarakeh.

 History

-After the 2006 National Census, the village of Majlesi was elevated to the status of a city.
-After the 2016 census, the village of Deh Sorkh rose to city status as well.
+Beginning with the 2011 National Census, the village of Shahrak-e Majlesi was listed as the city of Majlesi.
+The village of Deh Sorkh was converted to a city in 2019.

 Demographics

 Population

 At the time of the 2006 census, the county's population was 132,925 in 35,276 households.
 The following census in 2011 counted 143,474 people in 41,514 households.
 The 2016 census measured the population of the county as 150,441 in 46,936 households.

 Administrative divisions

 Mobarakeh County's population history and administrative structure over three consecutive censuses are shown in the following table.